xeolabs/xeogl-guide/creating-a-scene.md

 Then define your 3D scene as an entity-component graph, as shown below.

-Your scene is basically a bunch of[components](http://xeogl.org/docs/classes/Component.html)that are tied together by[entities](http://xeogl.org/docs/classes/Entity.html).
+Your scene is basically a bunch of [components](http://xeogl.org/docs/classes/Component.html) that are tied together by [entities](http://xeogl.org/docs/classes/Entity.html).
 Each entity represents a WebGL draw call.

 ```js
 var geometry = new xeogl.TorusGeometry({